Knowing the potential reasons behind unbalanced progress can be helpful in identifying issues that are holding your business back.

 - Unbalanced Progress: What’s Going Wrong?: Take a look at what Profit.co’s radar chart, what you can do during your planning process to help prevent unbalanced progress, and what it means for your organization in this first article in the Unbalanced Progress series.

 - 16 Reasons your OKR Progress is Unbalanced: In this article, share the top reasons your OKR progress might be unbalanced and the causes hiding behind these effects.

-- Unbalanced Progress Case Study: Marketing Department Imbalance: This case study examines six OKRs at the marketing level and the issues that are causing an imbalance of OKR progress, as shown by the Profit.co radar chart.
+- Solving Unbalanced Progress: Marketing Department Imbalance: This case study examines six OKRs at the marketing level and the issues that are causing an imbalance of OKR progress, as shown by the Profit.co radar chart.

-- Unbalanced Progress Case Study: Sales Department Issues and Imbalances: In this final case study for the Unbalanced Progress series, we’ll take a look at a sales department that is seemingly doing everything right, but is still facing unbalanced progress.
+- Solving Unbalanced Progress: Sales Department Imbalance: In this final case study for the Unbalanced Progress series, we’ll take a look at a sales department that is seemingly doing everything right, but is still facing unbalanced progress.